-Subrecipients that receive any State or Federal moneys, and which have used that money to install infrastructure used for broadband services, must provide information the WVDED, Office of Broadband on an annual basis.
-18 In particular, and in accordance with W.Va.
+Subrecipients that receive any State or Federal moneys, and which have used that money to install infrastructure used for broadband services, must provide information to the WVDED, Office of Broadband on an annual basis.
+19 In particular, and in accordance with W.Va.
 Code §31G-1A-3, awardees must agree to provide information about broadband availability, pricing, and speeds.
-Address-level reporting will be required immediately for grant-funded projects but may be deferred for non-grant funded projects to allow coordination with the already-launched Federal Communications Commission Digital Opportunity Data Collection initiative.19
+Information must be reported statewide at the address level for all broadband networks operated by the awardee.
+The Department intends to coordinate information requested with required reporting under the Federal Communications Commission's Broadband Data Collection mapping initiative to minimize reporting burdens.
+20